tmcphee/cyberghostvpn/README.md

 This image has a custom built-in firewall.
 On initial start, all traffic is blocked except CyberGhost API IP and Local DNS for resolve.
 After VPN is connected Local DNS is blocked on Port 53.
 For first time use the firewall will go through a setup phase to include whitelisted ports where the firewall will be inactive.

 See the firewall section located in start.sh for details.

+## Troubleshooting

+Docker runs, but WireGuard does not connect or gives an error
+- Try deleteing the config.ini file located in your mapped config folder.
+This file is the login token for CyberGhost and may be expired.

 ## Disclaimer
 This project was developed independently for personal use.
 CyberGhost has no affiliation, nor has control over the content or availability of this project.